KonklaveTtv/VenueSender/README.md

 ### Usage

-1. Prepare your config.json file with the necessary SMTP and email settings.
+1. Prepare your config.json file with the necessary SMTP and email settings:

+            ```
+            {
+            "email_pass_encrypted" : false, // don't change this
+            "email_password" : "enter_email_password", // Replace with your email password
+            "sender_email" : "enter_your_sender_email", // Replace with your sender email address
+            "smtp_port" : 587, // Replace with your SMTP port number (i.e. 587, 443)
+            "smtp_server" : "enter_your_smtp_server", // Replace with your SMTP server address
+            "smtp_username" : "enter_your_smtp_username", // Replace with your SMTP username
+            "useSSL" : false, // Set to true or false
+            "venues_csv_path" : "venues.csv", // Provide the path to your venues CSV file
+            "verifyHost" : false, // Set to true or false
+            "verifyPeer" : false, // Set to true or false
+            "verbose" : false // Set to true or false
+            }
+            ```

 2. Prepare a venues.csv file with the list of venues in the following format: